Mitigating Temporal Misalignment by Discarding Outdated Facts: Fact Duration Prediction

 Following prior work on temporal common sense reasoning~\cite{Yang2020ImprovingED}, we develop BERT-based~\cite{devlin2018bert} models.\footnote{We explore using other pretrained models in Appendix~\ref{app:full_results}.} We frame fact duration prediction as cloze questions to more closely match the system's pretraining objective~\cite{schick2020exploiting}.
-To this end, we append ``, lasting [MASK][MASK]'' onto each fact,\footnote{We use two mask tokens as typically duration information requires at least two tokens, one for value and another for unit.} illicit the model to fill in the masked tokens with a duration.
-Similarly, for our TA-Pretrain and MCTACO datasets, we replace the target durations with two mask tokens.
-Table~\ref{tab:duration_examples} contains examples.
-Predictions are made by encoding the input statement averaging the encoded representations of the two {``[MASK]''} tokens and using it as an input to a single hidden layer network.
-Using this same representation, we train two models with regression-based and classification-based learning objectives respectively.
+To this end, we append ``, lasting [MASK][MASK]'' onto each fact, eliciting the model to fill in the masked tokens with a duration. {We use two mask tokens as typically duration information requires at least two tokens, one for value and another for unit.} For our TimePre and MCTACO datasets, we similarly replace the target durations with two mask tokens.
+Table~\ref{tab:duration_examples} in Appendix~\ref{app:datasets} contains examples.
+Predictions are made by averaging the encoded representations of the two {``[MASK]''} tokens, then using this representation as an input to a single hidden layer network.
+Using this same representation, we train two models with regression-based and classification-based learning objectives described below.

 \paragraph{Classification Model} frames the task as a 13-way classification task where each class corresponds to a duration in Figure~\ref{fig:duration_statistics}.\footnote{We select these duration classes based on frequency across all datasets.} We train using cross entropy loss, selecting the closest duration class as the pseudo-gold label for each fact.
 Because this model can only predict a limited set of durations, we report its upperbound by always selecting the class closest to the gold duration.